Technical and Architectural Drawing

 This is where the technical standards come in.
 They ensure that everyone “speaks the same language” in the project, avoiding misinterpretations that end up becoming losses, delays, and headaches.
 In Brazil, architectural technical drawings follow the ABNT (Brazilian Technical Standards Association), which disciplines everything from symbology to sheet shapes, line thicknesses, and colors.
 Don't think it's too much red tape, it's professional survival.

-• Standardizes communication between architects, engineers, builders, and suppliers.
+• It standardises communication between architects, engineers, builders, and suppliers.

 • Avoid rework and confusion in the execution of the work.